 In most cases, you generally have three years from the date of the accident to take legal action.
 This deadline may be extended or shortened.
 Waiting until just before the deadline will likely result in a court dismissal and an inability to pursue compensation.

-Although three years seems like plenty of time, it also takes a lot of time and effort to conduct a detailed investigation, gather evidence and obtain medical records linking your injuries to the accident.
+Although three years seems like plenty of time, it also takes a lot of time and effort to conduct a detailed investigation, gather evidence, and obtain medical records linking your injuries to the accident.
 A Charleston boating accident lawyer from Roden Law is prepared to help you meet the deadline.

-Reasons Boating Accidents Often Happen
+Reasons Boating Wrecks Often Happen

-There are multiple reasons a boat can sink, capsize, flood or strike another boat, fixed object or people in the water.
+There are multiple reasons a boat can sink, capsize, flood, or strike another boat, fixed object, or people in the water.
 Boating accidents often happen due to negligence or carelessness, such as: